For/But man dieth...

 Above left is a rare example of an orange-lustre plaque with the impress MOORE & CO over the letter M, from c1870.
 The imprint is faint (please see the Thou God page for a similar plaque with a clearer impress).
 The second has a form associated with Scott's, of a similar date.
 It's possible that both potteries were sending plaques to be decorated at the nearby Sheepfolds Warehouse during this period.

-John Carr's Low Lights Pottery, North Shields
+Attributed to Seaham Pottery, John Carr's Low Lights Pottery, North Shields and Ball's Deptford Pottery

 Job.
 14. 10